 Bristol Myers Squibb (BMY) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the biopharmaceutical company had gained 12.83% in the past month.
-In that same time, the Medical sector gained 5.77%, while the S&P 500 gained 4.82%.
+Heading into today, shares of the biopharmaceutical company had gained 7.92% over the past month, outpacing the Medical sector's gain of 1.09% and the S&P 500's gain of 3.67% in that time.

 Wall Street will be looking for positivity from Bristol Myers Squibb as it approaches its next earnings report date.
 This is expected to be February 4, 2022.
-In that report, analysts expect Bristol Myers Squibb to post earnings of $1.85 per share.
-This would mark year-over-year growth of 26.71%.
-Our most recent consensus estimate is calling for quarterly revenue of $12 billion, up 8.43% from the year-ago period.
+The company is expected to report EPS of $1.85, up 26.71% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $12 billion, up 8.43% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for Bristol Myers Squibb.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.1% higher within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.05% lower.
 Bristol Myers Squibb is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Bristol Myers Squibb's current valuation metrics, including its Forward P/E ratio of 8.31.
-This represents a discount compared to its industry's average Forward P/E of 23.35.
+Looking at its valuation, Bristol Myers Squibb is holding a Forward P/E ratio of 7.86.
+Its industry sports an average Forward P/E of 17.79, so we one might conclude that Bristol Myers Squibb is trading at a discount comparatively.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 162, putting it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 109, putting it in the top 43% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.